OlgaLezhnina/mrap_py/README.md

 * code_list: a string "N/A" if not given or a list of two strings - the library and the line of code used for implementing the analysis.
-* input_data: a pd.DataFrame, a dictionary of pd.Series with names, or a list
+* input_data: a pd.DataFrame, a dictionary of pd.Series with names, or a string which is either the data URL or the file name.
-containing the data URL as a string, the number of rows, and the number of columns.
 * dictionary_results: metrics as keys with values.

 The wrapper writes information about the data, your results, your Python version,